-Factory settings for can be confusing and very frustrating when it comes to focus on a Nikon Digital SLR Camera, and explaining what all 3 buttons do together can get a little complicated but here goes.
-Hopefully afterward you’ll be able to change them to suit your subject and get more successful shots.
-It just takes some practice…
+Explaining what the buttons do together can get a little complicated but here goes.
+Afterward with some practice you’ll be able to change them to suit your subject and get many more successful sharp shots of your subjects.

 Factory settings can be confusing and very frustrating when it comes to focusing your Canon DSLR, and explaining what all 3 buttons do together can get a little complicated but here goes.
 Hopefully afterward you’ll be able to change them to suit your subject and get more successful shots.
 It just takes practice…